International Council of Design: Management

 Mary Mullin was Secretary General from 1987 to 1999.
 In 1999 the position was officially changed to "Director" Thierry van Kerm held this during the period the Secretariat was based in Brussels from 1999 to 2005.
-In Montréal, Brenda Sanderson took over this role until 2012, followed by Marilena Farruggia until 2013 and Jovana Milović until 2015.
-From 2015 onwards, management of the Secretariat has been in the hands of Ana Masut.
+In Montréal, Brenda Sanderson took over this role until 2012, followed by Marilena Farruggia until 2013, Jovana Milović until 2015 and Ana Masut until 2023.
+From 2023 onwards, management of the Secretariat has been in the hands of Marnie Guglielmi-Vitullo.

 Executive board

 ICoD's executive board consists of individuals who are duly nominated and elected by ICoD's Member organisations at the biennial ICoD General Assembly.
 Members of the executive board serve in a volunteer position and donate their time and expertise to further Icograda's mandate.
 Board meetings are typically held four times a year in different locations around the world, usually in conjunction with regional meetings, seminars or other scheduled design events.